Draggie306/portfolio/README.md

 My personal portfolio site, visible at [oling.dev](https://oling.dev).

-Built in raw HTML, CSS and JS.
-No fancy templates, frameworks or static site generators.
+Built in raw HTML, CSS and TypeScript.
+No templates, frameworks or static site generators used.

+The site is heavily optimised to be fast on mobile and desktop.
+In addition, it passes various accessibility tests (see below) and supports a range of displays and is custom-designed to be responsive for mobile.

+The site scores 100/100/100/100 on Lighthouse for mobile and desktop, on both the [home](https://pagespeed.web.dev/analysis/https-oling-dev/mso18py322?form_factor=mobile) and [about](https://pagespeed.web.dev/analysis/https-oling-dev-about/a0nzvxknqq?form_factor=mobile) pages.

 ## Build instructions